 - Community Conservation Action (Excursion) – where students head out to a conservation site or wildlife sanctuary.
 Students can complete various activities to the betterment of their community and the environment as part of the school’s community service program, whilst learning skills that link with the WA curriculum.

 - Living Classroom Program (Incursion)– Students participate in the development and installation of ‘living classrooms’ within school-grounds.
 Students are able to learn new skills whilst working towards creating healthier environments.
 This program can be tailored to suit all year levels including Early Childhood.
 Incursions may include one class for an entire day or multiple classes for whole or part days.

 Every school holidays we provide an exciting opportunity for students to undertake environmental volunteering in their community.
 Activities can include planting, bird surveys, site maintenance at wildlife centers, dune rehabilitation, marine debris surveys and various other conservation-based activities.
 Students in this program must be 15 years old or above, or must be accompanied by a parent or guardian.

-- The April school holiday program will run from 17th – 20th and the 24th – 27th April.
+- The next school holiday program will run from 24th – 28th September and the 1st – 5th October.

 To book onto the School Holiday Program, email firstname.lastname@example.org.

 - Great Southern, 5th – 16th November